 Populations that are genetically distinct may require separate management (sensu Moritz 1994), whereas source populations for reintroduction or translocation projects should be as genetically similar as possible to the historical population in an area (IUCN/SSC 2013).
 In absence of genetic differentiation, the populations of Strange-tailed Tyrants could be managed as a single management unit at a regional scale rather than as two separated management units.
 Fortunately, both populations are within protected natural reserves, where the number of individuals has not declined during the last 20 years (Di Giacomo 2005, Di Giacomo et al. 2011a).
 However, because of the transformation of natural grasslands to agriculture, conservation actions for this species should be first directed to the protection of breeding sites to provide a network of natural grassland areas that ensure the recruitment and further dispersal of individuals.
-Finally, considering that population increase and the dispersal of young individuals might allow the establishment of new reproductive populations, the conservation of further areas with natural grasslands should be encouraged.
+Finally, considering that population increase and the dispersal of young individuals might allow the establishment of new reproductive populations that may even be founded through artificial translocation of individuals from other populations, the conservation of further areas with natural grasslands should be encouraged.